PaschalisAg/WikiTextGraph/README.md

 ## Language Support

-MultiLGraphWiki currently supports 9 languages.
-The language-specific settings are stored in [`LANG_SETTINGS.yml`](https://github.com/PaschalisAg/MultilGraphWiki/blob/main/LANG_SETTINGS.yml).
+WikiTextGraph currently supports 9 languages.
+The language-specific settings are stored in [`LANG_SETTINGS.yml`](https://github.com/PaschalisAg/WikiTextGraph/blob/main/LANG_SETTINGS.yml).
 Each language configuration includes:

 - Regular expressions for identifying sections like "References" and "See also" and many other